 I think we need to stop to be always looking for the perfect experience, especially if it’s only in order to make your friends jealous when going home.
 It’s better to follow your instinct, live the present moment, and let the experiences come to us.
 They’ll be better this way.
 Before anything else, we travel to relax, not to stress over a list of places you must see!

-It’s hard but it’s not impossible.
-The joy of discovery a new place is still here when you don’t spend too much time planning everything beforehand.
+It’s hard but it’s not impossible, as long as you have time.
+Obviously it’s not that easy if you just have one-week off.
+But otherwise the joy of discovering a new place is still here when you don’t spend too much time planning everything beforehand.
 True, there are almost no places unexplored by humankind.
 But there are still numerous places you still have to explore.
 Now I don’t spend hours planning a trip when going somewhere (except for sensitive countries like Turkmenistan).
 I leave room for the joy of discovering a new place.

 What do you think?
 Have you also noticed it’s getting harder to enjoy the discovery of a place, with all the information available on the internet?
 Let me know in the comments!